AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

 Model parameters and setting files
 -----------------------------------

-Model input files are plain text format, which can be created by using any text editor (e.g. notepad).
+Model input files are json, which can be created by using a text editor like notepad or code editor like Visual Studio Code.
-These files must follow a strict